FACTBOX-From sleaze scandal to lockdown parties: trying times for UK PM Johnson | Politics

 Dec.
 19 - Garden party photo published The Guardian newspaper publishes a photograph of Johnson and more than a dozen other people drinking wine in the garden of his Downing Street residence that it said was taken during a COVID-19 lockdown in May 2020.

 Jan.
-10 - Report says Johnson's staff held lockdown party The broadcaster ITV says it has seen a leaked email showing that Johnson's staff were invited to a "bring your own booze" party in the garden of his Downing Street residence during Britain's first nationwide coronavirus lockdown, in May 2020.
-It says Johnson was among the 40 or so people who attended.
+10 - Leaked email reveals lockdown party invite The broadcaster ITV publishes a leaked email from Johnson's private secretary inviting more than 100 people to a "bring your own booze" party in the garden of Downing Street during the first coronavirus lockdown, in May 2020.
+ITV says Johnson and his partner Carrie were among the 40 or so people who attended.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)